Shari Sebbens: Theatre

-Sebbens is dramaturg on STC's 2022 production of Shakespeare's The Tempest, starring Richard Roxburgh and directed by Kip Williams.
+Sebbens was dramaturg on STC's 2022 production of Shakespeare's The Tempest, starring Richard Roxburgh and directed by Kip Williams.
+In 2023 she directed productions by STC and the Griffin Theatre Company in Sydney, as well as Melbourne Theatre Company and Malthouse in Melbourne.

-in 2023 she will be directing productions by STC and the Griffin Theatre Company in Sydney, as well as Melbourne Theatre Company and Malthouse in Melbourne.
+Sebbens is on the board of Back to Back Theatre.

 Other activities

 Sebbens was a judge for the Patrick White Playwrights Award at STC in 2018.